 There are more than 2,000 independent oil palm smallholders, all grouped in village cooperatives, who cultivate over 9,000 hectares of land within the group’s supply chain.
-As part of the strategy to help improve smallholder productivity and profitability REA has collaborated with the international development organisation SNV Netherlands Development Organisation (SNV) to run smallholder training workshops.
-Given the large number of smallholders involved a ‘train-the-trainer’ programme has been adopted.
+As part of the strategy to help improve smallholder productivity and profitability, REA has collaborated with the international development organisation SNV Netherlands Development Organisation (SNV) to run smallholder training workshops.
+Given the large number of smallholders involved, a ‘train-the-trainer’ programme has been adopted.
 Initially, this involved training REA’s smallholder team and the management teams from five smallholder cooperatives in the course content and techniques necessary to provide effective training in best agricultural practices and cooperative management.
 Once these master trainers proved their ability to convey the training materials to others effectively, they then trained others to become trainers.
 The ultimate aim of the training is to improve the yield and quality of the FFB that the smallholders produce which represents around 20% of the FFB processed in REA’s mills.
 There is a clear business case for investing in this training as improvements in smallholder yields and FFB quality will increase both the farmers’ income and the profitability of REA’s palm oil mills.
 Training programmes for independent smallholders continued throughout 2022, notwithstanding the limitations of Covid, with 1,124 independent smallholders from six cooperatives receiving technical training in oil palm cultivation.

-The group has also continued to address the traceability of its FFB supply chain to ensure traceability to source for external for external FFB that is processed in the group’s mills.
+REA has continued to address the traceability of its FFB supply chain to ensure traceability to source for external FFB that is processed in the group’s mills

-The group started working with smallholders in 2001 under the ‘Smallholder Farmers Program’ which became the PPMD scheme in 2005.
-Under this scheme, the group assisted cooperatives of local people, who had access to land, to cultivate oil palm by supporting them with oil palm seedlings, fertilisers, herbicides and technical assistance.
-The costs of the inputs provided are repaid by members of these cooperatives, interest free, through deductions made when their FFB is sold to the group’s palm oil mills.
-The group has provided technical field training on oil palm cultivation, cooperative management training and other assistance through visits to smallholders’ farms in 14 different PPMD cooperatives, although training had to be curtailed in 2020 due to Covid-19 travel restrictions and lockdown periods.
-Six of these PPMD cooperative have interest-free loans from the group to PPMD cooperatives remained outstanding.
+The group started working with smallholders in 2001 under the “Smallholder Farmers Program” which became the PPMD scheme in 2005.
+Under this scheme, the group supports 14 cooperatives of local people with access to land to cultivate oil palm by providing them with oil palm seedlings, fertilisers, herbicides and technical assistance.
+The costs of the inputs provided are repaid by the members of these cooperatives, interest free, through deductions made when their FFB is sold to the group’s palm oil mills.
+By 2022, only two loans from the group to PPMD cooperatives remained outstanding.

-Plasma smallholder schemes are established for the benefit of the communities that surround the group’s plantations, as part of the group’s obligation to responsible development of new land for oil palm, in accordance with regulations introduced by the Indonesian government in 2007.
-Plasma schemes are not required for the group’s estates which were established prior to 2007 but, in the interests of equitable treatment, the group has committed to develop plasma cooperatives for villages whose land overlaps with the group’s land allocations developed prior to 2007.
+Plasma smallholder schemes are established for the benefit of the communities that surround the group’s plantations, as part of the group’s obligation of responsible development of new land for oil palm, in accordance with regulations introduced by the Indonesian government in 2007.
+Plasma schemes are not required for the group’s estates that were established prior to 2007 but, in the interests of equitable treatment, the group has committed to develop plasma cooperatives for villages with land areas adjacent to the group’s land allocations developed prior to 2007.

 Plasma schemes differ from PPMD in their financing and management.
 Plasma schemes established to date have been financed by loans to the cooperatives from the group and local development banks.
 The cooperatives themselves are not responsible for, or involved in, the management of the plasma plantations, but rather the group manages these areas in return for a pre-agreed management fee.
-The cooperatives, therefore, receive an income derived on an agreed basis by reference to the value of FFB harvested minus loan repayments and management fees in accordance with government regulations.
-The development of oil palm plantations under the plasma scheme can take longer to organise than the development of PPMD or group-owned estates, due to the more complex nature of the funding, legal aspects and management of these areas.
+The cooperatives receive an income derived on an agreed basis by reference to the value of FFB harvested in accordance with government regulations.
+The development of oil palm plantations under a plasma scheme can take longer to organise than the development of PPMD or group estates, due to the more complex nature of the funding, legal aspects and management of these areas.
 Before development begins, it is critical that members of each cooperative fully understand how plasma schemes work, including the cost of cultivating oil palm, the terms of the financial agreements with the group or bankers to the schemes and the predicted income over time to the members of each cooperative.
-The group currently works together with seven plasma cooperatives, which are now receiving a regular monthly income from sales of FFB to the group.
+The group currently works with seven plasma cooperatives, which are now receiving regular monthly income from sales of FFB to the group.

 Location of Plasma Smallholders

-The group currently purchases FFB from 14 PPMD cooperatives, 7 plasma scheme cooperatives and 10 independent smallholder cooperatives.
-Together they accounted for some 20 per cent of the FFB processed in the group’s mills and provided revenue to the cooperatives equivalent in total to some $23.1 million in 2020.
+The group currently purchases FFB from 14 PPMD cooperatives, seven plasma scheme cooperatives and ten independent smallholder cooperatives.
+Together they accounted for 25 per cent of the FFB processed in the group’s mills and provided revenue to the cooperatives equivalent in total to $41.9 million in 2022.